Emily S

 Kim W

 Yes, Quail Seeds and Jamie very nice to work with!!
 Trying to get our local Homestead group planting gardens and growing vegetables.
 Its our winter growing season and lettuce, kale, broccoli are bountiful here commercially…I grow all of my greens, dehydrate some, just learning how to freeze dry and eat 80% from the garden.
-Demographics say I live in food desert :desert: because of living far away from a grocery store.
+Demographics say I live in food desert because of living far away from a grocery store.
 But myself and neighbors grow fresh vegetables year round.
 We have fruit trees growing too.
 All of us raise chickens and are trying to incorporate edible leaf trees for chickens to browse on, moringa and bogenvia to start with…trying to get to the non commercial grain egg.
 Or at least easily grown seeds chickens can thrive on.
 Okra, broom corn, quinoa, millet sprouted lentils…all these grow well here in sand.
 Our chicken landrace now has over 20 varieties of chicken breeds mixed.
 We only hatch our own replacement hens from our own eggs.

 Oh, my apologies I digress…happy gardening!!